Canon SX720 vs Nikon B500

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot SX720 HS and Nikon Coolpix B500 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the SX720 and the B500 have been discontinued, but can regularly be found used on eBay.
+Both the SX720 and the B500 have been discontinued, but can regularly be found used on ebay.
 The B500 was replaced by the Nikon B600, while the SX720 was followed by the Canon SX730.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the SX720 and B500 can be found, respectively, in the Canon SX720 Manual (free pdf) or the online Nikon B500 Manual.

 So how do things add up?
 Which of the two cameras – the Canon SX720 or the Nikon B500 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.